Chart Color Schemes

 D'Aguilar features high concentrations of family households, with a higher-than-average median household size

-Family households account for 83.8 percent of all households, including 40.3 percent couples with children, 31.9 percent couples without children, and 10.5 percent single parent families.
-Non-family households make up the remaining 16.2 percent, with lone person households at 14.5 percent and group households comprising 2.3 percent of the total.
-The median household size is 2.9 people, which is larger than the Greater Brisbane average of 2.6.
+Family households constitute 83.8% of all households, including 40.3% couples with children, 31.9% couples without children, and 10.5% single parent families.
+Non-family households account for the remaining 16.2%, with lone person households at 14.5% and group households comprising 2.3%.
+The median household size is 2.9 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households